-King Frederick William I is considered to be „Prussia’s greatest inner king”, because he envisioned and designed the modern Prussian state.
-King Frederick William I had the strength and perseverance to implement his vision that was likened as a „revolution from above,“ whereby a poor, demoralized country was transitioned within one generation into a beacon of development.
+King Frederick William I is considered to be Prussia’s greatest ‚inner king‘, because he envisioned and designed the modern Prussian state.
+He had the strength and perseverance to implement his vision which was likened to be a ‚revolution from above‘, whereby a poor, demoralized country was transformed within one generation – as if it had leapt forward 100 years.

 The term „Soldier King“ is too one dimensional.
 King Frederick William I also set up a proper administration, successfully organised agriculture, crafts, production and trade.
 He also brought skilled foreign workers into the country, and made them hardworking and grateful citizens.

 Frederick William I was born in Berlin in 1688 and, even as a boy, recognised how badly his wasteful, hedonistic father Frederick I reigned whilst under the influence of hin courtiers.
 When he finally became king in 1713, and inherited large debts, he rapidly and radically sold or rented most of the inherited castles, reducing estate expenses by eighty percent.

 In contrast to his ancestors and rulers in neighboring countries, he focused his efforts on the construction of utility or functional buildings.